Living

 What a session can actually hold

-When a client arrives with climate distress, what a session can do is specific.
-Not grand.
-Specific.
+When a client comes in with climate distress, what a session can offer is specific.
+It’s not dramatic or sweeping.
+It’s focused and real.

-It can slow the pace and invite the body into the conversation.
-What is happening in the chest, the shoulders, the gut, as the client talks?
-Where does the distress live in the body today, and where does it not?
-This is not a technique performed on the client.
-It is a collaboration with their own attention.
+A session can also slow things down and bring the body into focus.
+We might ask what’s happening in the chest, shoulders, or gut as the client speaks.
+Where is the distress today, and where isn’t it?
+This isn’t something done to the client.
+It’s a partnership with their own awareness.

-It can offer grief a room to be grieving.
-Ecological grief, especially when anticipatory, often does not get witnessed.
-Friends change the subject.
-Family frame it as doom-mongering.
-A session can hold what other rooms cannot.
+A session can give loss a space to be felt.
+Ecological grief, especially when it’s about what’s coming, often goes unseen.
+Friends might change the subject, and family might call it doom-mongering.
+Therapy can hold what other spaces cannot.

-It can build sustainable pacing.
-No one metabolises climate grief by feeling it all at once.
-Part of the work is learning to titrate, to come close to the grief, to move away, to rest, to return.
-This is not avoidance.
-It is how the nervous system actually processes what is large.
+Therapy can help set a sustainable pace.
+No one can process all their climate grief at once.
+Part of the work is learning to approach the grief, step back, rest, and return.
+This isn’t avoidance.
+It’s how the nervous system handles big feelings.

 What changes when the body is part of the response

-When the body is included in the response, some things shift.
+When we include the body in our response, things can start to change.

-None of this solves climate change, and I want to be careful here.
-I am not offering embodied therapy as a solution to the climate crisis.
-That is not what therapy is for.
-What therapy can do is make it possible for a person carrying climate grief to keep showing up in their life and their communities, with more of themselves present.
-That is not a small thing.
-Movements, relationships, and the slow work of caring for what we love depend on people who can stay embodied enough to participate in them.
+None of this will fix climate change, and I want to be clear about that.
+Body-centered therapy isn’t a solution to the climate crisis.
+That’s not what therapy is for.
+But therapy can help someone with climate grief keep showing up in their life and community, more fully present.
+That matters.
+Movements, relationships, and caring for what we love all depend on people who can stay connected enough to take part.

-Hope, in this frame, is not optimism.
-It is the body's capacity to stay present to what matters.
+In this view, hope isn’t just optimism.
+It’s the body’s ability to stay present with what matters.

-If you want to talk about what is arriving in your body lately, my practice has room for that.
 Related posts on existential therapy for climate anxiety and on the body as an archive go deeper into specific pieces of this work.
-Come at your own pace.

 Frequently Asked Questions